jlesage/docker-handbrake/README.md

 HandBrake.
 These builds have HandBrake compiled in debug mode and all symbols are kept.

 The main use case of debug builds is debugging a crash.
-To do it, a core dump needs to be generated when HandBrake crashes.
-To make sure this appends, two things are required:
+To do this, a core dump needs to be generated when HandBrake crashes.
+To make sure this crash is properly generated, two things are required:

   1. Core dumps must be enabled.
 This is done by setting the maximum size of cores via the `--ulimit core=-1` parameter of the `docker run` command.
      A value of `-1` mean "unlimited".
+This can easily be set by adding --ulimit core=-1 to the "Extra Parameters:" field of the container options.
   2. Location of the cores must be set.
-This can be done by executing the following command on the **host**:
+This can be done by executing the following command on the **UnRaid Host OS**:
      ```
      echo 'CORE_PATTERN' | sudo tee /proc/sys/kernel/core_pattern
      ```